Why Stocks Will Keep Going Higher Into 2026 (Even If You Think It’s a Bubble)

 stimulating demand

-In other words: risk assets are intentionally supported because they are seen as part of the solution.
+In other words: they are trying to push stock prices higher because they see it as part of the solution.

-2. Hedge Funds Are Underperforming — And Forced Buyers on Every Dip
+2. Hedge Funds Are Underperforming So Now They Are Forced Buyers

 Underperformers become price-insensitive buyers.